You are here

 Tiffany answered Jefferson's letter on September 27, 1816, to explain his reverence for Aristotle and Montesquieu and to express his admiration for the Constitution, especially the provisions for amending the document "as the people may will."
 Tiffany asked Jefferson to share his thoughts on the Constitution's "excellencies or defects."3

 Jefferson did not respond to Tiffany's request.
-On January 12, 1817, Tiffany nevertheless wrote once again, this time to solicit Jefferson's thoughts on the mission statement of the Institute of the County of Schoharie.
-There is no entry in Jefferson's register of letters to indicate he responded to this request, either.
+On January 12, 1817, Tiffany nevertheless wrote once again, this time to solicit Jefferson's thoughts on the mission statement of the Institute of the County of Schoharie.4 There is no entry in Jefferson's register of letters to indicate that he responded to this request, either.